ibm-cloud-docs/assistant-data/backup-142.md

 ### Creating the postgres.yaml file
 {: #backup-142-postgres-yaml}

-The **postgres.yaml** file contains details about the Postgres pods in the target environment (the environment where you will restore the data).
-Add the following YAML snippet to the file:
+The **postgres.yaml** file contains details about the Postgres pods in your target environment (the environment where you will restore the data).
+Add the following information to the file:

 ```yaml
 host: localhost